Alan3058/alan3058.github.io/_posts/2018-05-12-zookeeper-install.md

 Or
 > sh zkServer.sh start-foreground

-Now, you can connection all of machine.input the follow command.
+Now, you can connection all of machine by the follow command.
 > sh zkCli.sh -server 192.168.0.10:2181,192.168.0.11:2181,192.168.0.12:2181

+also lookup every machine's mode by the follow command
+> sh zkServer.sh status